 Conversation with Dr. John M. Newman

 Alan Dale speaks with Dr. John Newman: former Army Intelligence officer, expert in Far Eastern studies, a scholar of Christian Theology and comparative religions, historian and educator, an author whose research has led to revelations about America's hidden histories.
 He is the author of 1992's JFK and Vietnam, 1995's Oswald and the CIA, which was updated for the 2008 edition, and 2011's Quest For The Kingdom: The Secret Teachings of Jesus in the Light of Yogic Mysticism.
-Dr. latest work is, The Assassination of President Kennedy, Volume 1: Where Angels Tread Lightly.
-Visit Dr. John M. Newman's Author Page at Amazon.
+Dr. Newman's latest works are, The Assassination of President Kennedy, Volume 1: Where Angels Tread Lightly, Countdown the Darkness: The Assassination of President Kennedy Volume II, and JFK and Vietnam, Second Edition (January 2017).

 Conversation with Rex Bradford